Israeli airstrike kills 2nd top Islamic Jihad commander | Law-Order

 The military said it investigated the incident and concluded "without a doubt" that it was caused by a misfire on the part of Islamic Jihad.
 There was no official Palestinian comment on the incident.

-A Palestinian medical worker who was not authorized to brief the media and spoke on condition of anonymity said the blast killed at least six people, including three children.
+A Palestinian medical worker who spoke on condition of anonymity as they had not been granted permission to speak to journalists said the blast killed at least six people, including three children.

 Israeli airstrikes on Saturday killed a 75-year-old woman and wounded six others as they were preparing to go to a wedding.